fchoi1/run-buddy/README.md

 # Run Buddy
-This is a run buddy read me for module 1 programming
+This is a run buddy PROJECT

 ## Purpose